-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Symptom Action

 A problem occurs only occasionally and is difficult to diagnose.
 Make sure that: All cables and cords are connected securely to the rear of the server and attached devices.
-When the server is turned on, air is flowing from the fan grille.
-If there is no airflow, the fan is not working.
+When the server is turned on, air is flowing from the rear of the server at the fan grille.
+If there is no airflow, the fans are not working.
 This can cause the server to overheat and shut down.
+The SAS bus and devices are configured correctly and the last external device in each SAS chain is terminated correctly.

-Check the system-error log or BMC log.
+If the problem remains, call for service.